FarronF/limerick-council-meetings/meetings/2021/06/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th May 2021.md

 relative to other nearby developments including the Rivers Estate.
 They suggested that

-the development should be reduced to 35 units per hectare;--- 2
+the development should be reduced to 35 units per hectare;
+---
+2

 • There is a general lack of adequate car parking provision for the scheme which will result